anastasiapan/Landmarks_vSLAM/README.md

 # Landmark-based Visual SLAM

 Landmark-based Visual SLAM 🤖🤖🤖
+The idea behind the project is to perform landmark-based visual SLAM detecting landmarks with object detection
-Currently the system is not 100% V-SLAM, it is aided by LIDAR scans too and detects landmarks with YOLO - still awesome though 😄
+Currently the system is not 100% V-SLAM, it uses LIDAR scans too and detects landmarks with YOLO - still awesome though 😄

 Written by:
   * Anastasia Panaretou https://github.com/anastasiapan